george-ajayiola/linkerd-metrics-monitoring/README.md

             access: proxy
             isDefault: true
     ```
  If you are accessing Grafana directly at http://localhost:3000, then the root_url in the `values.yaml` should not contain /grafana/.
 It should simply be /.
-Here’s how to fix it:

 Correct root_url Setting
 Update your grafana.ini configuration to reflect the correct URL.
 If you are accessing Grafana at http://localhost:3000, the correct root_url should look like this: